 We are based in Haverfordwest, Pembrokeshire and currently have volunteers in Pembrokeshire, Carmarthenshire and Ceredigion.

 Volunteer Directors Rob & Christine Thomas have a background in adult and child care services at management levels and in social housing.
-They have a love for dogs and their black labradors Harper and Percy are part of the Cariad team.
+They have a love for dogs and their Labradors Harper, Percy and Nova are part of the Cariad team.

 Rob is currently studying to become a practitioner in Animal-Assisted Play Therapy.

-All volunteers are enhanced DBS checked and their dogs have been temperament assessed by our team.
+All volunteers are enhanced DBS checked and their dogs have been temperament assessed by our team and have had an induction.
 We have our own insurance in place.

-We are all volunteers and do not charge for our visits but welcome donations.
+We are all volunteers and do not charge for our visits but welcome donations and any sponsorship.